jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

 Why should we?
 * **Bug detection.** Quickly identify unanticipated errors.
+* **Code Quality.** Create standards for our code before writing it.
 * **Time.** Shorten development time through bug detection.
+* **Documentation.** Tests act as a documentation of sorts for how our code should work.
+Helpful to other developers and shareholders.
 * **Jobs.** Testing is a job requirement across the board.

 ## Everybody Does It (5 / 10)